ImperialCollegeLondon/dcw-hash-of-sets/README.md

 Clearly, the core data type here is a hash from parent names (strings) to sets of strings (the set of children).

-We store this as a parent -> set(child) collection.

-A hash-of-sets-of-strings,
-implemented by the hashofsets.[ch] module and unit-tested by "testhos.c".
+We store this as a hash-of-sets-of-strings, implemented by the hashofsets.[ch] module and unit-tested by "testhos.c".
 The main program that transforms the input to the output is "transform.c".